hulkk/dotfiles/obsidian/obsidian.md

 - Configure Plugins
   - Core
     - Canvas
-      - Default location for new canvas files, "Same folder as current file"
+      - Default location for new canvas files, In the folder specified below, "New"
-    - Command palette
-      - New pinned command, to be defined
     - Templates
       - Template folder location, "Templates"
   - Community